maesenka/hibernate-spatial-demo/README.md

 CockroachDB has gained powerful [spatial data capabilities since the 20.2 release](https://www.cockroachlabs.com/blog/how-we-built-spatial-indexing/).
-One of the great things about this is that the spatial features are compatible with the excellent PostGIS spatial data extension for Postgresql (with some [caveats](https://www.cockroachlabs.com/docs/v20.2/spatial-data#compatibility)), which in my opinion is the gold standard for spatial data management.
+One of the great things about this is that the spatial features are compatible with the excellent PostGIS spatial data extension for PostgreSQL (with some [caveats](https://www.cockroachlabs.com/docs/v20.2/spatial-data#compatibility)), which in my opinion is the gold standard for spatial data management.

 I'm the maintainer of `Hibernate-Spatial`.
 An optional module which extends Hibernate with spatial capabilities.
 I was asked by Cockroach Labs to write a spatial dialect for CockroachDB.
 This dialect was introduced